Arsh1213/getting_started_with_javascript/Chapters/8_glimpse_of_clientside_javascript.md

 This example demonstrates how you can use JavaScript to hide and reveal content.
 One very common application of the technique demonstrated in the code is to create toggle buttons that reveals and hides content on the page.

-Also, by now you should be in a position to read and understand the code just with the help of the comments.
+Also, by now you should be in a position to __read and understand code__ just with the help of the comments.
 Therefore, this example is devoid of any explanation accompanying it.
 In your life as a pprogrammer, you will spend more time reading and understanding other people's code than writing new ones.
 Thus, the often underrated ability of reading and understanding code is extremenly important for good programming.

 ```html
 <!DOCTYPE html>